lzhan94/Cereals/README.md

 /absolute/path/to/cereals.py should be replaced by the actual absolute path to cereals.py. /home/username/tmp/cereals.csv should be replaced by the absolute path to the csv file.

+This will set the program to run at midnight every day.

 ###4.
 Notes on Implementation Choices:
 The program only looks at the search result page to scrape the data instead of going into each product's page, which would be time inefficient.
 As a result, only the brands given in the list "brands" can be indicated in the data.
 If a product is not from one of the given brands, its brand will be marked as "Other".
 Similarly, a product's rating will be rounded to nearest multiple of .5.